Wu wei

 Wu wei (無為 (无为, wúwéi); Jyutping: mou4-wai4) is a concept from ancient Chinese philosophy that literally means not-acting or non-doing, variously interpreted and translated as actionlessness, inaction, or effortless action.
-In Daoism, it denotes the nature of Dao, meaning that while Dao (the way, path, or flow of nature) is the source of all existence and manifestation of all phenomena, its intrinsic formless essence is that it acts or moves in a silent, invisible, ineffable, often-unnoticed manner that may even seem motionless and effortless.
+In Taoism, it denotes the nature of Tao, meaning that while Tao (the way, path, or flow of nature) is the source of all existence and manifestation of all phenomena, its intrinsic formless essence is that it acts or moves in a silent, invisible, ineffable, often-unnoticed manner that may even seem motionless and effortless.
 Accordingly, Taoists aspire to live their lives in alignment with such a harmonious state of free flowing and unforced activity.
 In a political context, it also refers to an ideal form or principle of spontaneous and non-aggressive governance.

 Wu wei appears as an idea as early as the Spring and Autumn period, with early literary examples in the Classic of Poetry.
 It became an important concept in the Confucian Analects, linking a Confucian ethic of practical morality to a state of being which harmonizes intention and action.
 It would go on to become a central concept in Legalist statecraft and Daoism, in Daoism as a concept emphasizing alignment with the natural Dao in actions and intentions, avoiding force or haste against the natural order.

 Sinologist Jean François Billeter describes wu-wei as a "state of perfect knowledge (understanding) of the coexistence of the situation and perceiver, perfect efficaciousness and the realization of a perfect economy of energy".

 Early scholarship

 The early scholarship of Feng Youlan suggested a distinction between philosophical and religious Daoism.
-Following him, sinologist Herrlee G. Creel further divided philosophical Daoism into "contemplative Daoism," which emphasized a deep understanding of the nature of the universe; and "purposive Daoism," emphasizing control over phenomena.
-Accordingly, Creel differentiated wu wei as found in the Zhuangzi and Tao te Ching, respectively:
+Following him, sinologist Herrlee G. Creel further divided philosophical Daoism into "contemplative Daoism", which emphasized a deep understanding of the nature of the universe; and "purposive Daoism", emphasizing control over phenomena.
+Accordingly, Creel differentiates wu wei as found in the Zhuangzi and Tao te Ching, respectively as: